franchsli/SignSpeak/README.md

 ## High priority

-- Organize the folders look's at the end of this readme, they look ugly.
 - Think about model switching in translations
   (whether if letters or words model should be used in the current video translation).
 - Collect more sentences to train the VideoHandler with.